Police and Crime Panel

 The Police and Crime Panel (PCP) provides checks and balances on the work of the Police and Crime Commissioner (PCC).
 The Panel does not scrutinise Cambridgeshire Constabulary; it scrutinises how the PCC carries out his statutory responsibilities.
 While the Panel is there to constructively challenge the PCC, it also has a key role in supporting the Commissioner in his role in enhancing public accountability of the police force.

-The PCP is made up of 11 elected councillors from local authorities across Cambridgeshire and two independent members.
+The PCP is made up of 11 elected councillors from local authorities across Cambridgeshire and Peterborough and two independent members.

 The responsibilities of the Panel include: